philipmat/philipmat.github.io/_posts/2012-04-28-goodnotes_templates.md

 However, since the SVG files are text they are effectively the *source code* for the templates, something I can certainly appreciate as a software engineer.

+As a bonus, you need but a text editor to quickly change their dimensions and create templates for another note taking app (e.g. Penultimate).

 <a name="tldr"> </a>